dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 ## Tweak Web Project

-The reason we choose to create a web project in the previous step, is just so that we have appropriate context menu options in visual studio for things like adding javascript and ascx files etc. This is generally handy for Dnn module development.
-However our project can not actually run as a "standalone website" though - as we are developing a Dnn module - which can only be run within the context of the Dnn website that is hosting it.
-The approach described in this blog should work equally well if you create other types of projects - for example you could create a new "Library" project instead, but then you wouldn't have those familiar menu options avaialble, so you would have to add things like javascript files to your project by hand.
+The reason we choose to create a web project in the previous step, rather than say - a library project, is just so that we have appropriate context menu options in visual studio for doing things like adding javascript and ascx files etc. This is generally handy for Dnn module development.
+However our project can not actually run as a "standalone website" - as we are developing a Dnn module - which can only run within the context of the Dnn website that is hosting it.
+The approach described in this blog should work equally well if you prefer to create other types of projects - but then you might not have those familiar menu options available, so you may have to add things like javascript files to your project by hand.

 Select the project in Solution Explorer window, then in the properties window, change "Always Start When Debugging" to false.